Processing Emotions After Abortion - Carrying Pain You Can't Tell Anyone

 Emotions After Abortion Are Complex

 Social stigma surrounding abortion makes processing emotions even more difficult.
 "A woman who has an abortion is sinful."
 "Abortion is an easy choice."
 These prejudices silence those involved and force them to carry their emotions alone.
+Many people spend years unable to tell anyone what they are feeling.

 Emotions You May Experience After Abortion